haileytapia/portfolio/Security.md

 This section contains content I have created as a Technical Writer Intern for Splunk's documentation team.
 {: .fs-6 : .fw-300 }

-My particular area of focus was security products.
+As seen in the following samples, my area of focus was security products.

-See below for samples of this documentation.